 Scientific workshops Polythèmes

-A Polythème entitled Diamant, alu, caoutchouc, ils sont fous ces matériaux ! related to MARVEL fields has been developed and will be organized twice a year, for 7 to 10 years old girls.
+The scientific workshops Polythèmes aim at teaching how to tackle a scientific problem and how to learn scientific concepts by experimentation.
+Children discover how interesting and amazing sciences are and why they are useful for the society.
+These workshops are taking place on Wednesdays afternoon.
+A Polythème entitled Diamant, alu, caoutchouc, ils sont fous ces matériaux ! related to MARVEL fields has been developed and is organized twice a year, for 7 to 10 years old girls.

 Mathematics workshops "Maths en jeu"

 Studies show that in many industrial countries, girls do not have enough confidence in their capacities concerning mathematics.
 For example, the PISA survey 2012 "Are boys and girls equally prepared for life" reports that the students' attitudes towards mathematics are already well-formed by the time students are 15.
 Even when girls and boys perform equally well, girls are more likely to feel anxious towards mathematics, and have less confidence than boys in their own mathematical skills and in their ability to solve mathematics problems.
 This contributes later strongly to the non-choice of scientific fields by young girls.